Pack Hacks for Faculty: Tech Transfer Tips

 Tech Transfer Tips

 NC State ranks No. 2 nationally in commercialization of research among universities without a medical school.
 That’s an impressive statistic, but it takes long hours, endless hard work and truly innovative ideas by faculty to make that achievement possible.
-We also have an excellent Office of Technology Commercialization and New Ventures to provide solid resources for our faculty and staff.
+We also have an excellent Office of Research Commercialization to provide solid resources for our faculty and staff.

 Though research commercialization can be daunting, it is very much within the realm of possibility for faculty regardless of years of experience or discipline.
 From my own journey as a scientist, engineer, and inventor, I’ve learned some invaluable lessons on making tech transfer successful.